shyamsn97/hyper-nn/README.md

 ### Key Components

 #### EmbeddingModule
-`EmbeddingModule` outputs a matrix of size `num_embeddings x embedding_dim`, where each row contains some information about layer(s) in the target network.
+`EmbeddingModule` outputs dictionary with required a required key: `embedding`: a matrix of size `num_embeddings x embedding_dim`, where each row contains some information about layer(s) in the target network.
+Extra information can be returned as well as additional elements in the dictionary.
+This is useful for accessing some particular information from the EmbeddingModule directly, like a hidden state in a dynamic hypernetwork.

 <details><summary> <b>Pytorch</b> </summary>
 <p>